Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Related works

-Since the introduction of VAEs \cite{vae}, many extensions have sought to improve latent representation by replacing the standard Gaussian prior with more expressive alternatives.
-These include Gaussian mixtures \cite{shape-your-space, gmvae}, hyperspherical priors~\cite{s-vae}, normalizing flows \cite{noramalizing-flow-imbalance}, Riemannian priors \cite{gemetric-vae}, and implicit distributions \cite{implicit-prior}.
-While most retain the Evidence Lower Bound (ELBO) formulation, others adopt alternative objectives or divergence measures for added flexibility.
+Since the introduction of Variational Autoencoders (VAEs)~\citep{vae}, numerous extensions have aimed to enhance latent representation expressiveness by replacing the standard Gaussian prior with more flexible formulations.
+Notable examples include Gaussian mixtures~\citep{gmvae, shape-your-space}, hyperspherical priors~\citep{s-vae}, normalizing flows~\citep{noramalizing-flow-imbalance}, Riemannian manifolds~\citep{gemetric-vae}, and implicit distributions~\citep{implicit-prior}.
+Most of these retain the Evidence Lower Bound (ELBO) optimization framework, while others introduce alternative divergence measures for greater modeling flexibility~\citep{aae}.
+Hierarchical VAEs~\citep{nvae} and vector-quantized VAEs~\citep{vqvae} have also been proposed to improve disentanglement and mitigate posterior collapse.

-To address long-tailed or imbalanced data, Student's t-distributions have been explored for their robustness and heavy tails \cite{dist_proof}.
-Methods such as \cite{student-t-1} and~\cite{student-t-2} model the latent space of the autoencoder through a t-distributed prior, and rely on KL-divergence-based ELBO objectives.
-However, since the KL divergence lacks a closed-form solution for the Student's t-distributions, these methods resort to numerical approximation.
-The $t^3$VAE \cite{t3vae} improves on this by modeling the joint latent-output distribution and optimizing a closed-form $\gamma$-divergence objective \cite{gamma-divergence}.
-Nonetheless, it still employs a global latent prior, which results in a latent space volume allocation reflecting class frequency and leading to imbalance present in the generated samples.
+Student's $t$-distributions have been widely studied for their heavy-tailed robustness to outliers~\citep{dist_proof}.
+Early works~\citep{DE-VAE, student-t-2} incorporated $t$-distributed priors into the VAE framework using KL-divergence-based ELBO objectives to promote robust latent encodings.
+However, because the KL divergence between $t$-distributions lacks a closed-form solution, such approaches depend on numerical approximations, increasing computational cost. \citep{student-t-1} proposes a Student's $t$ decoder to improve generative performance, but the heavy-tailed assumption is confined to the decoder, leaving the latent space Gaussian and limiting validation to tabular data.
+The $t^3$VAE~\citep{t3vae} further advances this line of work by jointly modeling latent and output distributions under Student's $t$-assumptions for the encoder, decoder, and prior, replacing the KL divergence with a closed-form $\gamma$-divergence~\citep{gamma-divergence}.

-Other works address fairness in generative modeling using normalizing flows \cite{noramalizing-flow-imbalance} and diffusion models \cite{class-balancing-diffusion-model, heavy-tailed-diffusion-model}.
-However, since leading image generation models are based on Latent Diffusion Models \cite{ldm} and VAEs are a corner-stone in the design of these models, we deem it crucial to improve VAEs' ability to handle imbalanced data.
-Consequently, as fairness in latent space allocation remains under-explored in VAEs, we introduce a class-conditional, heavy-tailed prior to address this gap and allow for balanced latent space allocation across classes.
+While several works improve prior expressiveness or robustness, they do not explicitly analyze how global prior formulations induce frequency-aligned allocation of latent probability mass under imbalanced data.
+In particular, existing approaches focus on better density modeling or optimization stability, rather than controlling how representational capacity is distributed across classes.
+As a result, even expressive or heavy-tailed priors may continue to reflect empirical class proportions in latent space.